 “A lot about how my privilege allowed me to not have to learn about white privilege.
 I didn’t know about it as a kid, and that is privilege itself, you know?
 And that’s something that I’m still trying to educate myself on every day.”

 Taylor’s insights are pretty spot-on — it’s a privilege in itself not to have to reconcile with your own privilege.

-It’s great that Taylor is finally starting to learn about her white privilege but it would be even better if she could learn what to do with it.
-Hopefully, this is only the beginning of her journey.
+It’s great that Taylor is finally starting to learn about her white privilege but hopefully, this is just the beginning of her journey.

 READ THIS NEXT

 Lena Finkel is the Editor and Founder of Femestella.
 Prior to starting Femestella, she worked at People, InStyle, and Tiger Beat.
 Her favorite Housewife is Bethenny Frankel and when she’s not watching RHONY, you can probably find her obsessing over her tuxedo cat Tom or hoarding drugstore lipsticks.